teddymcw/pgreen_fields/readme.md

     97

-Let’s pick out some truly intrinsic methods, and then very briefly walk through how a basic built-in Field is defiend
+Let’s pick out some truly intrinsic Field method attributes and attributes, note what we may have to override and then very briefly walk through how a basic built-in Field is defined

-1. contribute_to_class - How the Field class gets bound to the Model class we have defined, if this isn’t defined then the setattr() just gets called for the new Field class to the Model class
+1. contribute_to_class() - How the Field class gets bound to the Model class we have defined, if this isn’t defined then the setattr() just gets called for the new Field class to the Model class
 2. db_type() - Perform preliminary non-db specific value checks and conversions.
 This just returns a string e.g. 'int8range' for BigIntegerRangeField.
 When addressing just PG this is easy because we are writing for exactly one database, Postgres, and therefore know exactly what the Column type is  we return
 3. get_internal_type() is a 'cheat' to convert to python type directly
 4. get_db_prep_value()  Returns field's value prepared for interacting with the database backend.
 5. get_prep_lookup() Perform preliminary non-db specific lookup checks and conversions.
-6. get_db_prep_lookup()Returns field's value prepared for database lookup.
+6. get_db_prep_lookup() Returns field's value prepared for database lookup.
+7. validators and checks() Ensure instantiations are valid and throw errors when necessary
-7. deconstruct() essentially for adding any kwargs that are custom for this Field type, the deconstruct method will be used for serialization and migrations
+8. deconstruct() essentially for adding any kwargs that are custom for this Field type, the deconstruct method will be used for serialization and migrations

+The DecimalField provides the tidiest example of how to compose a Field.

+Yet this was very easy since Decimal is so standard

 ### 2. The Real Question and Challenge

-That was a nice example of how to write a Field but it was very easy since Decimal is fairly standard

 One of the best paradigms in which to approach this is to present ourselves with the problem of writing the custom Postgres Field.

 ### 3. Array Type